shaond/cplusplusbyexample/README.md

-# Welcome to C Plus Plus By Example
+# C Plus Plus By Example

-This is a collection of learnings for those beginning C++ programming.

-Get started with the following tutorials:
+A collection of learnings for those getting back into C++ programming.
+Kick off with the following tutorials:

 ## Getting started